 Physics has made our lives easier on many fronts.
 Almost every aspect of our lives is controlled by various principles and theories of Physics, and one such thing is the various types of forces including the Spring Force.
 Have you ever wondered what is the science behind motions?
 Well, it’s different types of forces that cause all motions, and every time the motion of an object changes, it’s because a force has been applied to it.
-Force is responsible for a stationary object to start moving or a moving object to change its speed or direction or both.
+Force is responsible for a stationary object to start moving, or a moving object to change its speed or direction, or both.
 In physics, force is explained as a push or pull acting on an object.
 From computers to cars, everyday machines are made of a number of different parts, each with its own purpose, and these parts are responsible for a machine to move and function properly.
-To make a machine perform its function, again and again, many machines have parts that need to move back and forth, and one such part that is used in a typical machine is a simple device called “Spring.”
-In simple words, spring is an elastic device that returns to its original shape when it is pressed, bent, pushed, or pulled.
+To make a machine perform its function, again and again, many machines have parts that need to move back and forth, and one such part that is used in a typical machine is a simple device, a spring.
+In simple words, a spring is an elastic device that returns to its original shape when it is pressed, bent, pushed, or pulled.
 The force generated by these springs is based on Hook’s law according to which the force is proportional to the extension.

 1. Valve Spring

 A valve spring is an essential part of your car’s engine.
 Valve springs are compression springs, which help to keep engine valves running smoothly and avoid sudden engine failure and damage.
 These springs force the valves to completely close, securing the proper amount of compression, and it helps to protect the axle, cylinder walls, pistons, and bearings.